Los Angeles: Religion

-The Hollywood region of Los Angeles also has several significant headquarters, churches, including the Celebrity Center of the Church of Scientology.
+The Hollywood region of Los Angeles also has several significant headquarters and churches, including the Celebrity Center of the Church of Scientology.

 Because of Los Angeles's large multi-ethnic population, a wide variety of faiths are practiced, including Buddhism, Hinduism, Islam, Zoroastrianism, Sikhism, Baháʼí, various Eastern Orthodox Churches, Sufism, Shintoism, Taoism, Confucianism, Chinese folk religion and countless others.
 Immigrants from Asia, for example, have formed several significant Buddhist congregations, making the city home to the greatest variety of Buddhists in the world.
 The first Buddhist joss house was founded in the city in 1875.
 Atheism and other secular beliefs are also common, as the city is the largest in the Western U.S. Unchurched Belt.